vippsas/vipps-woocommerce/README.md

 * Download and install the plugin
 * Configure the plugin

-# How to install the plugin
-1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
-The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
-4. Go the settings page for the Vipps plugin and enter your Vipps account keys.

 # Installation
 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.